 7.2.2.x.2 Interference leakage weighting factor

 In Figure xx, there are multiple WSOs deployed at a given area.
 All these WSOs have subscribed to the IEEE 802.19.1a coexistence services.
 Among them, one WSO provider has paid more money for spectrum utilization thus is denoted as the high priority user.
-Assume that each WSO transmitter employs beamforming to mitigate interference to the coexisting WSO receivers.
-We introduce an factor called interference leakage weighting factor which describes the weight on the interference of a WSO to co-channel WSOs, where the value is limited from 0 to 1.
+Assume that each WSO transmitter employs transmit beamforming to mitigate interference to the coexisting WSO receivers.
+We introduce a factor called interference leakage weighting factor which describes the weight on the interference of a WSO to co-channel WSOs, where the value is limited from 0 to 1.
 A higher priority user will be assigned a lower interference leakage ratio than the ratio of the WSO with a lower priority level.
-When multiplying this factor with the total interference from one WSO to the other WSOs and maximizing the desired signal power divided by the total interference to the other WSOs for determining the transmit beamforming vector, a lower interference leakage ratio means that this WSO does not need to care much interference to others as compare with the WSO that has a high interference leakage ratio.
+The lower interference leakage ratio means that this WSO does not need to care much interference to others as compared with the WSO that has a high interference leakage ratio.
+Knowing the location of the coexisting WSO receivers, the potential interference from one WSO to the others can be predicted.
+The signal to interference leakage ratio is defined as desired signal power of the WSO divided by the total interference from this WSO to the other WSOs multiplied by the weighting factor.
+The beamforming weighting factor is obtained by maximizing the signal to interference leakage ratio.

 Figure XX Example of deployment for centralized control energy detection